JanneMattila/some-questions-and-some-answers/q&a/apim_and_functions.md

   at forward-request
 ```

-Here are few screenshots from Applicaiton Insights:
+Here are few screenshots from Application Insights:

 - when process ran successfully